-This article was not intended to provide a comprehensive review on all the ways technology-based warning systems could be implemented.
-Instead, the goal was to highlight some of the potential benefits of technology and to provide direction for future warning development and research.
-While much empirical work and modeling remains to be done, the promise of more advanced, technology-based warning systems is enticing.
+This plenary is an overview of some of the ways technology-based warning systems can be implemented to benefit warning effectiveness.
+The main purpose is to describe some of the potential benefits of technology and to provide direction for future warning development and research.